 Want to Transfer Schools?

-To learn about different ways to transfer, select the reason that best applies to your situation from the links above.
-Learn what to do, where to go, and what documentation to bring.
+Learn about different ways to transfer below.
+Select the reason that best applies to your situation to learn what to do.

 Current School is Unsafe for my Child

 We are committed to ensuring that all students can attend school safely.

 - If you believe that your child is not safe at their current school, reach out to a staff member at their school to discuss your concerns.
 These concerns can be related to violence, harassment, intimidation, or bullying.

 - The school will submit documentation to a Family Welcome Center to request a transfer.

 - You can also provide documentation such as a statement or a police report to a Family Welcome Center to request a transfer.

 We will work with all families who want to transfer due to concerns of bullying and harassment.